feliperobledo/tetris/blog.md

 I was also looking into how to get breakpoints to work.
 I found [this](https://www.reddit.com/r/neovim/comments/9myvqx/neovim_debugger/) subreddit about the topic.
 That let me to [nvim-gdb](https://github.com/sakhnik/nvim-gdb), but I haven't been successful about making it work.

+Started reading about how to generate our XCode project, and found out about [xcodegen](https://github.com/yonaskolb/XcodeGen).
+We use it so that we can continuously generate the project file instead of using xcode to drive the creation of project.
+By inverting this generation, the project configuration will have no differences across multiple developers.

 ## July 20, 2021